oppia/oppia-android/Coding-style-guide.md

 - When writing TODOs, refer to an issue number on the GitHub issue tracker.
 E.g. `TODO(#1234): Do X, Y and Z.`

 ## XML files
 - Do not declare values directly in the XML file; use e.g. a dimens.xml file instead.
 In general, avoid using hard-coded strings.
+Similar case for colors and strings

 ## Java/Kotlin files
 - Separate adjacent functions or blocks of code by a single blank line.